AdaCore/spark2014/lrm/source/packages.rst

 external to a program.
 For instance, an input or output device, or a communication channel to another subsystem such as another |SPARK| program.

-External state may be *volatile state* in the sense that an assignment to volatile state is not ineffective even if it's value is not read by the program [The assignment could be to an external device and has no logical effect on the program].
-Similarly, a read of volatile state might not be ineffective;
-it may have a side-effect.
-The values obtained from two successive reads without an intervening update of volatile state might not be equal.

-An external state abstraction is considered to be volatile state unless it is explicitly specified as non-volatile.
-External state which is a variable is volatile state if it is an Ada volatile object (as described in the Ada RM Annex C.6).
-In |SPARK| individual components of an object cannot be specified as volatile.

-In |SPARK| external state which is a variable specified as volatile using Ada aspects or pragmas is specified as input only or an output only not both.
-[This restriction may be relaxed at some point in the future.]
-The variable is the means of communication with some external input or output.

-A state abstraction that is volatile state may be specified as input only or output only or may be left unspecified in terms of whether it is an input or output.
-[The lack of an input only or output only designator indicates that the state abstraction may represent hidden state that may have non-volatile and, or, both input only and output only states.
-Such a state abstraction may be representing some complex external communication channel.]
+External state may be specified as *output only* or *input only*.
+The update of output only external state is considered to be read by some external reader of the state and so the update is not ineffective even though the program itself cannot read the updated state.
+Input only external state is considered to be updated by some external writer and so successive reads of the input only external state may not give the same value even though the program itself cannot update the state.
+In other words the update of output only and the read of input only external state both have a side effect.

+Output only and input only external states are treated specially in Global and Depends aspects as described below and cannot be denoted as actual parameters or be ``global_items`` of a function as they would introduce side-effects.

-External state that is specified as non-volatile is assumed to be both an input and an output and shall not be specified as an input or output only.
+External state that is not specified as output only or input only behaves as normal (non-volatile) state and may be read or updated by the program and has no special treatment for Global and Depends aspects.

-It follows that external state that is specified as input only or output only is volatile state.
-[If it is Input_Only then some external writer needs to be updating the value of the variable.
-Similarly, if it is Output_Only it is expected that there are external readers to be consuming the output values.
-Either of these require external agents of some kind, which implies volatility.]

 |SPARK| aspects are defined for specifying a variable as an input only or an
-output only [Ada aspects are used for specifying volatility and whether the variable is external] see :ref:`external_aspects`).
-When a state abstraction is declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`) it may be specified as external, in which case it may be also specified as either input only or output only, or it may be specified as non-volatile.
+output only [Ada aspects are used for specifying whether a variable is external] see :ref:`external_aspects`).
+When a state abstraction is declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`) it may be specified as external, in which case it may be also specified as either input only or output only.

 .. centered:: **Static Semantics**

-#.
-An external state abstraction may be specified as being non-volatile
-   state; without this designation it is volatile state.

-#.
-A variable is specified as volatile state using the aspects (or pragmas)
-   defined in the Ada RM Annex C6  (or J15).
-A variable which is not specified as volatile is non-volatile state.

-#.
-A state abstraction denoted as external non-volatile state cannot be
-   specified as an input only or output only state.
-All external states that are specified as input only or output only are volatile states.

-#.
-The read or update of volatile state is considered to be both a read and an
-   update of the state.
-A read of volatile state is preceded by an implicit update of the state and an update of volatile state is followed by an implicit read of the state.
-[Thus, a read of volatile state always has a side effect and an update of volatile state is never ineffective.]

-#.
-It follows from the semantics of reading and updating of volatile state that
-   such state does not require initialization for static analysis purposes [Indeed, it is not possible to initialize an external input only variable because the SPARK rules forbid it to be updated explicitly] and so volatile states are not the subject of an initialization item in an Initializes aspect (see :ref:`initializes_aspect`).

-#.
-Global and Depends aspects of a subprogram represent the explicit reads and
-   updates performed by a subprogram and the implicit reads and updates described above are not recorded in these aspects.
+Static semantics are given individually for external variables and external state abstractions.

 .. centered:: **Legality Rules**